zruncho3d/DuelingZero/DESIGN.md

 ![](Renders/walkthrough/low_side_front_ortho.png)

 The flipped orientation enables both gantries to share the same pair of rails.
-A few counterbores had to be reversed and height for extrusion mounting needed a lil' adjustment, but that was it.
+A few counterbores had to be reversed and the height for extrusion mounting needed a lil' adjustment, but that was it.

 | ![](Renders/walkthrough/low_side_xy_joint_assembly.png) | ![](Renders/walkthrough/low_side_xy_joint_ortho.png) | ![](Renders/walkthrough/low_side_xy_joint_only_iso.png) |
 | - | - | - |

 The endstop mounting on one side is simple and adjustable.
-It's a hole for a screw to form a thread in the right spot.
+It's a hole for a screw to form a thread.
 The edge of a SHCS hits the plunger on a microswitch, directly.

 ![](Renders/walkthrough/low_side_xy_joint_endstop.png)